JiliangZhao/MTMF-GIFs/MediumTasks.md

-The optimal robots obtained by GA, CPPN, MTMF-ind, MTMF-gen and MTMF in five independent runs.
+The optimal robots obtained by GA, CPPN, MTMFEA-ind, MTMFEA-gen and MTMFEA in five independent runs.

 The numbers of expensive fitness evaluations is set as 200.